Notstevee/Parallel-Computing-CS419-./asst1/README.md

 1. Run `mandelbrot_ispc` with the parameter `--tasks`.
 What speedup do you observe on view 1?
 What is the speedup over the version of `mandelbrot_ispc` that does not partition that computation into tasks?

+  > We observe a 11.16x times speedup, which is almost 2 times of the speedup of the method that does not partition computation into tasks.

 2. There is a simple way to improve the performance of `mandelbrot_ispc --tasks` by changing the number of tasks the code creates.
 By only changing code in the function